sahikatari/-Highly-Available-Web-Application-using-ASG-and-ALB/README.md

 ---

-# 📜 User Data Script
+# 📜 User Data Script For Both Server Just Change Version 2.0 in second Server

 The following script installs **Nginx and deploys the web application automatically**.